dimitris-iliadis/betty-lang/README.md

 # Betty

-Betty is a dynamic, educational programming language built with C#.
+Betty is a dynamic programming language built with C#.